 It seems that many of your clients are startups and entrepreneurs.
-Why do they choose you and how do you help them?
+Why do they choose them?

-Complex laws and legal obligations can discourage people from starting their business.
+Complex laws discourage people from starting a business.
 How does Rocket Lawyer help with this?

-Our application can definitely help inspire people to start their own company.
+Our application can definitely help inspire people to start their company.
 In only 10 minutes you can incorporate your business.
-Creating a company involves a lot of legal admin: you need contracts, you need to put things in writing, store them in the cloud…and we guide you through all these procedures.
+Creating a company involves a lot of legal admin: you need contracts, you need to put things in writing, store them in the cloud and we guide you through all these procedures.
 Building a viable business is difficult enough; at least you won’t have to worry about the legal part, which is not where you should put your time and energy.

 In the next 10 years, how do you picture the future of the legal industry?